plastilinn/docs/pages/sections/Mission.md

 ### 🔑#key Mission - Clarity of Conception

 💰rating: 20

 Evaluate the clarity and conception of the mission statement.

 **💭 Questions**

-💭 #question Is the mission statement clear and well-conceived?
+Is the mission statement clear and well-conceived?

 **🚨 Risks**

 🚨Clarity of Conception
 Lack of clarity in the mission statement can result in confusion and lack of alignment within the organization.

 🚨mitigation strategy
 Evaluate the clarity and conception of the mission statement and ensure it is clear and well-conceived.

 🚨contingency strategy
 Use the mission statement to guide and align the organization.